Gymnastics: Watanabe elected as head of int'l gymnastics federation

 TOKYO, Oct.
 19, Kyodo

-The 57-year-old Watanabe, the secretary general of the Japan Gymnastics Association, defeated French rival Georges Guelzec, the European Union of Gymnastics, by a huge margin, claiming 100 of the 119 votes.
+The 57-year-old Watanabe, the secretary general of the Japan Gymnastics Association, defeated French rival Georges Guelzec, head of the European Union of Gymnastics, by a huge margin, claiming 100 of the 119 votes.

 He will replace 82-year-old Italian Bruno Grandi, who is stepping down as president in December after 20 years in charge.